George III: American War of Independence

-George III is often accused of obstinately trying to keep Great Britain at war with the revolutionaries in America, despite the opinions of his own ministers.
-In the words of the British historian George Otto Trevelyan, the King was determined "never to acknowledge the independence of the Americans, and to punish their contumacy by the indefinite prolongation of a war which promised to be eternal."
-The King wanted to "keep the rebels harassed, anxious, and poor, until the day when, by a natural and inevitable process, discontent and disappointment were converted into penitence and remorse".
-Later historians defend George by saying in the context of the times no king would willingly surrender such a large territory, and his conduct was far less ruthless than contemporary monarchs in Europe.
-After Saratoga, both Parliament and the British people were in favour of the war; recruitment ran at high levels and although political opponents were vocal, they remained a small minority.
+George III is often accused of obstinately trying to keep Great Britain at war with the rebels, despite the opinions of his own ministers.
+In the words of British historian George Otto Trevelyan, the King was determined "never to acknowledge the independence of the Americans, and to punish their contumacy by the indefinite prolongation of a war which promised to be eternal."
+He wanted to "keep the rebels harassed, anxious, and poor, until the day when, by a natural and inevitable process, discontent and disappointment were converted into penitence and remorse".
+Later historians defend George by saying that, in the context of the times, no king would willingly surrender such a large territory, and his conduct was far less ruthless than contemporaneous monarchs in Europe.
+After Saratoga, both Parliament and the British people were in favour of the war; recruitment ran at high levels and political opponents, though vocal, remained a small minority.

 With the setbacks in America, Lord North asked to transfer power to Lord Chatham, whom he thought more capable, but George refused to do so; he suggested instead that Chatham serve as a subordinate minister in North's administration, but Chatham refused; he died later in the same year.
-Lord North was allied to the "King's Friends" in Parliament and believed George III had the right to exercise powers.
-In early 1778, Louis XVI of France (Britain's chief rival) signed a treaty of alliance with the United States and the confrontation soon escalated from "civil war" to something that has been characterized as "world war".
-The French fleet was able to outrun the British naval blockade of the Mediterranean and sailed to North America.
-The conflict now affected North America, Europe, and India.
+North was allied to the "King's Friends" in Parliament and believed that George III had the right to exercise powers.
+In early 1778, Louis XVI of France (Britain's chief rival) signed a treaty of alliance with the United States.
+The French Navy outran the British naval blockade of the Mediterranean and sailed to America.
+The conflict now affected America, Europe, and India.
 Charles III of Spain had misgivings because of his own colonies but decided to side with France in the war in limited fashion in 1779.
-One faction of the Dutch Republic aided the Americans whereas another aided Britain, whose allies included Loyalists and German auxiliaries.
+One faction of the Dutch Republic aided the Americans, whereas another aided Britain, whose allies included Loyalists and German auxiliaries.
 Lord Gower and Lord Weymouth both resigned from the government.
 Lord North again requested that he also be allowed to resign, but he stayed in office at George III's insistence.